Olyol95/AoC/README.md

 # AoC2017
-Solutions to the Advent of Code 2017 (http://adventofcode.com/2017/)
+Perl solutions to the Advent of Code (http://adventofcode.com/)